AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor Java applications/Use Zipkin to report Java application data.md

 **Note:** Download the [demo project](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/zipkinTracingDemo.zip).
 Go to the springMvcDemo\\webmvc3\|webmvc25 directory and run the program as instructed in the README.md file.

-1. Configure the tracing object in theapplicationContext.xml file.
+1. Configure the tracing object in the applicationContext.xml file.

     ```
     <bean class="zipkin2.reporter.beans.OkHttpSenderFactoryBean">